ThomasWMarshall/SolarSystem/README.txt

 moved using the mouse and the WASD keys to change the scene perspective.
 Finally, the sun's light has both dithered bloom and lens flare.

+Note: In order to use the mouse for navigation, you must first click on the canvas to lock it.
+To unlock the curser, press esc.

 The texturing is done using standard WebGL/GLSL tools by taking a texture coordinate from the shape and using that to look up the color to draw at any given point on the object [0][1].
 The texture itself is rendered to by a